wmacevoy/brainwallet/docs/usage.md

 # Usage

-The Brainwallet software is compatible with OS X and Linux operating systems and \
-WSL for Windows, using Python 2 or 3.
+The Brainwallet software is compatible with OS X and Linux operating systems and WSL for Windows, using Python 2 or 3.

 `./your/path/to/bw <options>`

 ## Docker

-For those wishing to use Docker to run the Brainwallet software, follow these steps:
+For those wishing to use Docker, ensure that Docker is running, and then follow these steps:

 ### Build: